primatejs/primate/docs/guide/hooks.md

 !!!
-Dependent modules loaded using `app.load` **are not** currently triggered by `load` hook.
+Dependent modules loaded using `app.load` **are not** currently triggered by `load` hook themselves.
 Also, unlike all other hooks, the `load` hook does not accept a final `next` parameter.
 !!!

 ## register